alkabharti/Dynamic-Programming/README.md

 ### Memoization :
 To solve the above problem, we have **memoization :** tend to store the value of sub problems in some map/table.
+Memoization is also known as a top-down approach.
+It starts from solving the highest-level sub-problems.
+Initially, it solves the highest-level subproblem and then solve the next sub-problem recursively and the next.

 ### How to convert Recursion into DP :